sajids12bd/Chickernel-build-workflow/README.md

     `default`: `Image`
 - 🟢 Instruct tools to perform a Fast Build:
-    - If enabled, will force ThinLTO which will reduce the total build time
+    - If enabled, will perform a shorter build at the cost of skiping few optimizations.
+    - Depending on the build system used, this can affect LTO configuration or build features

     `default:` yes
 - 🟢 Use kleaf build system instead of build script: